 To configure the OpenStack services with service users, we need to create a tenant for all the services, and then users for each of the services.
 We then assign those service users an Admin role on the service tenant.
 This allows them to validate tokens - and authenticate and authorize other user requests.

 Create a tenant for the services, typically named ‘service’ (however, the name can be whatever you choose):

 keystone tenant-create --name=service

 This returns a UUID of the tenant - keep that, you’ll need it when creating the users and specifying the roles.

-Create service users for nova, glance, swift, and quantum (or whatever subset is relevant to your deployment):
+Create service users for nova, glance, swift, and neutron (or whatever subset is relevant to your deployment):

 keystone user-create --name=nova \ --pass=Sekr3tPass \ --tenant_id=[the uuid of the tenant] \ --firstname.lastname@example.org

 Repeat this for each service you want to enable.
 Email is a required field in keystone right now, but not used in relation to the service accounts.
 Each of these commands will also return a UUID of the user.
 Keep those to assign the Admin role.